PK

 where:

-is your name for the first argument specified in the definition as hobj
+handle is your name for the first argument specified in the definition as hobj.

-is your name for the second argument specified in the definition as mqmd
+descript is your name for the second argument specified in the definition as mqmd.

-is your name for the third argument specified in the definition as mqgmo
+get_options is your name for the third argument specified in the definition as mqgmo.

-is your name for the fourth argument specified in the definition as msg
+message is your name for the fourth argument specified in the definition as msg.

 You can use your own names for these arguments if you code the arguments in the order shown in the definition.